Updated: a day ago

 For the last few months I’ve been feeling totally positive about the move my son was about to make to university.
 He’s in a lovely hall of residence in the wonderful city of Newcastle.
 He’s actually sharing with friends as he teamed up with them to sort out accommodation together.
 He was beyond ready to leave home and move more fully into his adult life.
 It all felt good, healthy and positive.

-But then, after the long drive home, when I opened the door to my now empty house I wept aching, heart sore tears.
-And I didn’t stop for two days.
+I helped him move into his new home for the next year.
+And then after the long drive home, I opened the door to my now empty house and I wept aching, heart sore tears.
+I didn’t stop for two days.

 I began to realise that this was something that needed to happen, so I went with it.
 I totally opened up to it and let it flow through me.
 I loved myself with every painful beat of my heart.
 I loved the pain as it burned inside me.
 After a few days I noticed that something was shifting.
 The pain was dissolving.
 Through making space for myself to fully feel this pain as it needed to move I also made space for something else to open up in me.
 I had a feeling of more spaciousness inside me in ways that I have not felt for a long time.